Yohann-B/MV_LicensePlate/README.md

     >LicencePlate_segmentation
     This folder contains all the matlab code to output a picture containing the area where the plate is.
     This folder contain a report about this part, explaining the segmentation, explaining the algorithm and analyzing the results.
-    This pdf is also grouping the "simple segmentation" project's part.

     >LicencePlate_recognition
     THis folder contain all the matlab code to output the characters of the licence plate.